jaimii/LargeRaids/README.md

 **LargeRaids** is a vanilla game experience enhancement plugin for [raids](https://minecraft.fandom.com/wiki/Raid), which were added to the game in the _Village & Pillage Update_.
 It expands the raid's mechanism to accommodate for the multiplayer environment with higher difficulties, higher bad omen levels, more raiders, more waves and better rewards.

-This is a fork of the original LargeRaids plugin, updated to 1.19.2.
-This version will ONLY support 1.19.2.
+This is a fork of the original LargeRaids plugin, updated to the latest Minecraft versions.
+All the latest builds for each version can be found in the releases tab.
+Older versions are no longer supported.

 This plugin will work for both Spigot and Paper, but the latter is recommended because one of the optional extensions (MythicMobs) relies on it.

-## Server Requirements

-- Version: 1.19.2
+## Updating to Later Versions

+Updating is usually very simple.
+First, in build.gradle.kts, change the variable mcVersion to the new version.
+Then, replace the Bukkit version with the newest one in the source code.
+For example, the Bukkit version for 1.19.2 is v1_19_R1.
+Right now, there are 6 instances of this string in the source code.

+Run 'gradlew build' afterwards.
+If there are still errors, the source code will need to be manually updated to be compatible with the new Minecraft version.

 ## Statistics